Vgr255/Nightmare/Walkthrough/Part 6 - The Shinra Building Extravaganza.md

 Blizzard.
 BE CAREFUL, THOUGH!
 Prioritize healing over damage, or else this Zolom will wreck you.

 For winning, you get 2000 EXP, 200 AP, and not much else.
-Stealing doesn't work for some reason, so you can't get his Mega Lixir.

 Holy- is very useful, give it to Aerith.
 Also fully heal yourself, it's very easy to die at this point.
 Holy- lets you revive, making Phoenix Downs a